skelpo/skelpo-translation-for-acf/README.md

 # ACF Translate
+## Translate ACF fields with DeepL

 ACF Translate is a WordPress plugin that provides easy translation and localization support for websites built using the Advanced Custom Fields (ACF) plugin.
 This tool allows you to manage translations for ACF fields, making your website content multilingual and accessible to a global audience.
+The plugin uses DeepL's translation services.

 ## Features